opnfv/vineperf/docs/testing/developer/devguide/design/trafficgen_integration_guide.rst

 ======================

-All configuration values, required for correct traffic generator function, are passed from VSPERF to the traffic generator in a dictionary.
+All configuration values, required for correct traffic generator function, are passed from ViNePerf to the traffic generator in a dictionary.
 Default values shared among all traffic generators are defined in **conf/03_traffic.conf** within **TRAFFIC** dictionary.
 Default values are loaded by **ITrafficGenerator** interface class automatically, so it is not needed to load them explicitly.
 In case that there are any traffic generator specific default values, then they should be set within class specific **__init__** function.

-VSPERF passes test specific configuration within **traffic** dictionary to every start and send function.
+ViNePerf passes test specific configuration within **traffic** dictionary to every start and send function.
 So implementation of these functions must ensure, that default values are updated with the testcase specific values.
 Proper merge of values is assured by call of **merge_spec** function from **conf** module.